 - Overuse of toilet paper

 The first sign of a deteriorating pipe is the presence of tree roots, which naturally seek out nutrients and moisture within the soil.
 A cracked or corroded leaky pipe provides both of these.
 If a crack is present, you can bet that tree roots will find it and infiltrate the pipe.
 As they grow, they’ll block the line and prevent wastewater from accessing the main line, resulting in a blockage.
-Tree roots, therefore, indicate that not just clog removal is needed but that broken pipes will need repairing or replacement as well.
+Tree roots, therefore, indicate that not just clog removal is needed, but also a broken pipe repair or replacement.

 Something many homeowners don’t realize is that clogged bathroom drains or kitchen sinks can cause a sewer backup.
-All the drains in your home lead to your home’s lateral sewer lines, which are located deep beneath your property.
-Your lateral line drains into the main sanitary sewer line, where it is transported to a wastewater treatment facility.
+All waste lines in your home lead to your home’s lateral sewer lines, which are located deep beneath your property.
+Your sewer lateral connects to the main sanitary sewer line, where your household wastewater is transported to a wastewater treatment facility.
 That means that your toilet drain and kitchen drain all lead to the same place.

 We’re here for all of your plumbing issues, no matter how big or small.
-By providing a fair price for service and parts upfront, not charging for overtime and providing excellent customer service through workmanship warranties, parts guarantees and friendly service, we’ve established a reputation as one of the most reliable and highest value-for-money plumbing companies in The Hamptons area.
+By providing a fair price for service and parts upfront, not charging for overtime and providing excellent customer service through workmanship warranties, parts guarantees and friendly service, we’ve established a reputation as one of the most reliable and highest value-for-money plumbing companies in The Hamptons.
+We also proudly serve our neighbors in surrounding areas, including East Hampton, Hampton Bays, and beyond.

-How Much Does Drain Cleaning in Hamptons, NY Cost?
+How Much Does Drain Cleaning in The Hamptons Cost?

 - Drain accessibility